electron/electron/docs/api/web-contents.md

 * `userAgent` String

-Overrides the user agent for this page.
+Overrides the user agent for this web page.

 ### `webContents.getUserAgent()`

-Returns a `String` representing the user agent for this page.
+Returns a `String` representing the user agent for this web page.

 ### `webContents.insertCSS(css)`